Community Initiated Art

 Tree Streets Installation: Street Mural Layout

 Concerns about safety with increased road traffic in the Tree Streets inspired a local group of residents to seek ways to promote traffic mitigation.
-Drawing inspiration from other cities like Seattle, Washington, the group developed a proposal for a street mural which will both beautify the area and encourage safer driving.
-Public Art Committee member and Tree Street resident Vanessa Mayoraz helped the group prepare their proposal for review by the City Commission and the Public Art Committee.
-The proposal was approved in September of 2017 and plans are underway for a Spring installation of the mural.
+Drawing inspiration from other cities like Seattle, Washington, the group developed a proposal for a street mural which helped to beautify the area and encourage safer driving.
+Public Art Committee member and Tree Streets resident Vanessa Mayoraz helped the group prepare their proposal for review by the City Commission and the Public Art Committee.
+The proposal was approved in September of 2017 and the mural was later installed.
+Tree Streets residents maintain the mural with an annual restoration.

 For more information, please contact Cheyenne Kumbhare: ckumbhare@johnsoncitytn.org